 "Only connect" -E.M.
 Forster

 I’m an Alberta-based freelance writer, pulling at loose threads to see what unravels — and then making sense of the mess.
-I often cover climate, LGBTQ2S+ issues, mental health, travel, and parenting, but the threads can lead anywhere.
-You can find my work on HuffPost Canada, The Globe and Mail, The New York Times, Xtra, Today’s Parent, and more.
+I cover climate, LGBTQ2S+ issues, mental health, travel, and parenting, but the threads can lead anywhere.
+You can find my work in The Walrus, The Globe and Mail, The New York Times, Xtra, Chatelaine, Today’s Parent, and more.
+I currently have a full-time content writing gig, but still periodically take on other clients and write freelance pieces that inspire me.

 Published In